rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

    Version 4 is needed for <a href="#BashArrays">Bash arrays needed later in the script</a>.

-   This is why we need to first upgrade Bash before running other scripts.
+   This is why we needed to first upgrade Bash before running other scripts.

    ### App keywords